 When you must not use it

-You should not use DENPAX if:
+You should not use DENPAX:

-you have an allergy to fentanyl or any of the ingredients.
+if you have an allergy to fentanyl or any of the ingredients.
 See Product Description

-for acute pain or pain following surgery.
+for acute pain or pain following surgery

-for mild or intermittent pain.
+for mild or intermittent pain

 Before you start to take it

 Tell your doctor if you have any allergies to any other medicines, foods, preservatives

 You must tell your doctor if you:

 are breast feeding or wish to breast feed